-Opinion: HMS Endurance’s backstory is more gripping than a Hollywood film
+Opinion: Endurance’s backstory is more gripping than a Hollywood film

 What followed was a human survival story so incredible that it hardly seems possible; a feat of navigation, seafaring and man-management that Shackleton – a man who failed in his two most significant Antarctic missions – has long been seen as the high benchmark for effective decision-making and leadership.

-The non-human hero of the story, Endurance, slipped away beneath the ocean; afficionados of the Age left with a treasure-trove of material in Hurley’s gorgeous images, thrilling first-hand accounts by the key protagonists and in many outstanding biographies and exhibitions.
+The non-human hero of the story, Endurance, slipped away beneath the ocean, while afficionados of the age were left with a treasure trove of material in Hurley’s gorgeous images, thrilling first-hand accounts by the key protagonists and many outstanding biographies and exhibitions.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-This morning, however, came news of another great discovery; Endurance II, an expedition led by geographer Dr John Shears to locate its namesake hit the jackpot 3000 metres down, roughly four nautical miles south of her sinking.
+This morning, however, came news of another great discovery – Endurance22, an expedition led by geographer Dr John Shears to locate its namesake hit the jackpot three kilometres down, roughly four nautical miles south of her sinking.
 The murderously cold sea has been a friend to its victim; striking images show a ship so eerily well-preserved they could be almost be transposed onto Hurley’s photographs.

-Mensun Bound, the expedition’s director of exploration, said the ship was “by far the finest wooden shipwreck I have ever seen…upright, well proud of the seabed, intact, and in a brilliant state of preservation.”
+Mensun Bound, the expedition’s director of exploration, said the ship was “by far the finest wooden shipwreck I have ever seen… upright, well proud of the seabed, intact, and in a brilliant state of preservation.”

 “This is a milestone in polar history,” he added.
 The site has been declared an historic monument, a fitting addition to the perfectly-preserved huts of the explorers who trekked the ice.